 The law and penalties for arson in New South Wales

-The section provides that a maximum penalty of 25 years’ imprisonment applies where a person ‘intentionally causes a fire’, and ‘is reckless as to the spread of the fire to vegetation on any public land or on land belonging to another’.
+The section will provides that a maximum penalty of 21 years’ imprisonment applies where a person ‘intentionally causes a fire’, and ‘is reckless as to the spread of the fire to vegetation on any public land or on land belonging to another’.

 However, a person is not guilty of the offence if they are ‘a firefighter or acting under the direction of a firefighter’ and they ‘caused the fire in the course of bushfire fighting or hazard reduction operations.’